hitesh-code12/Project/Backend/RENDER_SETUP.md

 1. Go to [render.com](https://render.com) and sign up/login
 2. Click "New +" → "Blueprint"
 3. Connect your GitHub repository
-4. Render will automatically detect the `render.yaml` file
+4. Render will automatically detect the `render.yaml` file in the root directory
 5. Click "Apply" to deploy

 ### Option B: Manual Setup